-The advanced educational program in general dentistry provides advanced training beyond the level of predoctoral education in clinical dentistry and applied basic and behavioral sciences.
+The program provides advanced training beyond the level of predoctoral education in clinical dentistry and applied basic and behavioral sciences.
 During this program, students can refine the skills necessary for the generalist to provide comprehensive patient care for all population groups.

 This is a planned, sequential postdoctoral training program that is specifically designed to meet the needs of graduates who want to enhance their skills as general practitioners.
 The program is a supplement to the predoctoral curriculum, but is not a required component of that educational sequence.

 Students receive both clinical experience and didactic training, including implant training and experience in both surgery and restoration.

 Each resident is assigned one dedicated operatory with added charges available as needed.
 Residents work closely with hygienists in the school’s Oral Hygiene Recall program.
 Assistance from a certified dental assistant for any procedure is available when necessary.
 Due to the fluctuating number of providers in the clinic at any one time, we do not always have a 1:1 ratio, but we make every effort to assure efficient utilization of support staff.

-We encourage visits from prospective students, and we are actively looking for students from other schools.
+We encourage visits from prospective students, and we are actively looking for students from institutions other than our own.

 Typically this is a one-year program, but an optional second year is also offered; the second year expands on the knowledge and experience obtained in the first year.
 This second year option is only available to those currently enrolled in our first year program.